This policy applies to the driving of any type of vehicle and applies to all staff that drive on University business. This will include:

 The University will achieve this policy by:

-promoting the use of public transport where this is practical
+Where travel is required, promoting the use of the most Carbon efficient form of travel, where this is practical

-only allowing people with the necessary competence to drive University owned or leased vehicles
+only allowing people who can physically demonstrate that they possess the necessary valid licences or qualifications to drive University owned or leased vehicles.

 managing University owned roads and car parks to reduce the risks to drivers, other road users and pedestrians to a tolerable level.